Pylons/pylons/pylons/docs/controllers.rst

 In the :term:`MVC` paradigm the *controller* interprets the inputs, commanding the model and/or the view to change as appropriate.
-Under Pylons, this concept is extended slightly in that a Pylons controller is not directly interpreting the input, but is acting to determine the appropriate way to assemble data from the model, and render it with the correct template.
+Under Pylons, this concept is extended slightly in that a Pylons controller is not directly interpreting the clients request, but is acting to determine the appropriate way to assemble data from the model, and render it with the correct template.

-The controller is used to stitch together different pieces of the model and the view to fulfill a request.
-This places significant power into the developer’s hands.

-Presented with a number of reusable building blocks in the model and the view, the controller picks and chooses which blocks are needed to handle specific processing and display requirements.

 The controller interprets requests from the user and calls portions of the model and view as necessary to fulfill the request.
 So when the user clicks a Web link or submits an HTML form, the controller itself doesn’t output anything or perform any real processing.
 It takes the request and determines which model components to invoke and which formatting to apply to the resulting data.